Azure/iot-edge-v1/bindings/java/devdoc/requirements_docs/com/microsoft/azure/gateway/core/gatewaymodule_requirements.md

 ## Overview

-The GatewayModule abstract class must be extended by any module written in Java; all Java modules must extend from the same abstract class.
+The `GatewayModule` abstract class may be extended by any module written in Java; all Java modules must extend this abstract class or implement `IGatewayModule` interface.
 All methods to be implemented by the module-creator will be called by the gateway when necessary.

 ## References